DreymaR/BigBagKbdTrixPKL/Layouts/Foalmak/README.md

     - 13% less effort than QWERTY
     - "FOALS NEIGH" on the homerow
 -  April's Foal!
 Gallop over text pages like a herd of mustangs!
 Listen to the neighsayers!
-- This layout is recommended for typists who are just horsing around.
-Also see QUARTZ.
+- This layout is recommended for typists who are horsing around.
+Also try rocking with QUARTZ.

 <br>